Efficient generation of entangled multi-photon graph states from a single atom: Cluster states

 The characterization of cluster states is more demanding as the density matrix contains many non-zero elements.
-We therefore use the entanglement witness $\mathcal{W}$ proposed in \Ref \cite{Toth2005}, which is based on the stabilizer formalism.
+We therefore use the entanglement witness $\mathcal{W}$ proposed in ref.\ \cite{Toth2005}, which is based on the stabilizer formalism.
 A lower bound of the fidelity can be derived from $\mathcal{W}$ requiring only two local measurement settings $XZXZ...$ and $ZXZX...$ (Methods).
 Compared to quantum state tomography, this has the advantage of a tremendous reduction in experimental overhead, but comes at the cost of a potentially significant underestimation of the true state fidelity.
-Nonetheless, the experimental results displayed in \Fig \ref{fig:Cluster_fidelity}a exceed the 50\% threshold for all measured points.
+Nonetheless, the experimental results displayed in Fig.\ \ref{fig:Cluster_fidelity}a exceed the 50\% threshold for all measured points.
 Here, the data only includes events in which exactly $N$ photons are detected for a sequence of $N$ consecutive generation attempts.
 For the largest cluster state of 12 photons we find the fidelity to be lower bounded by 56(4)\%.
-Comparing the results to the GHZ states in \Fig \ref{fig:GHZ} we notice a significantly faster decay of the fidelity (3.6(2)\% per photon).
+Comparing the results to the GHZ states in Fig.\ \ref{fig:GHZ} we notice a significantly faster decay of the fidelity (3.6(2)\% per photon).
 Besides the large number of Raman transfers in the protocol (5 transfers per cycle, see Methods), we attribute this mainly to the lower bound which by construction underestimates the fidelity.
 A tighter lower bound that was recently formulated \cite{Tiurev2021} could provide a higher fidelity estimate in future experiments.

-In addition to providing a lower bound for the fidelity, we now present the measured stabilizer operators defined as $S_k=Z_{k-1}X_kZ_{k+1}$ (\Fig \ref{fig:Cluster_fidelity}b).
+In addition to providing a lower bound for the fidelity, we now present the measured stabilizer operators defined as $S_k=Z_{k-1}X_kZ_{k+1}$ (Fig.\ \ref{fig:Cluster_fidelity}b).
 Here $k\in\{1,2,...,N\}$, $Z_0=Z_{N+1}=\mathds{1}$, and $X_k$ and $Z_k$ denote the respective Pauli matrices acting on the $k^\text{th}$ qubit.
 In this scenario events in which three consecutive photons, $k-1,k$ and $k+1$, are detected in the appropriate basis contribute to the stabilizer $S_k$.
 In principle arbitrarily many stabilizers could be measured by repeating the protocol for a corresponding number of cycles.
 Here however, we terminate the sequence at $k=15$.
-We find an average of $\langle S_1\rangle=96.13(9)\%$ and $\langle S_{k}\rangle=92(1)\%$ for $k\geq 2$.
+We find an average of $\langle S_1\rangle=96.13(9)\%$ and $\langle S_{k}\rangle=92(1)\%$ for $k\geq 2$, indicating a large overlap of the generated state with the target linear cluster state.

-\subsection{Coincidence rate}
+\section{Coincidence rate}

 We emphasize that the ability of producing entanglement of up to 14 photons is based, on the one hand, on the excellent coherence properties of the atom, and on the other hand, the large photon generation and detection efficiencies.
 The latter is crucial as the success probability $p_s$ of detecting a coincidence of $N$ consecutive photons scales exponentially with the photon number, $p_s=\eta^N$.
 Here, $\eta$ denotes the probability to generate and detect a single photon for a given attempt.
 We can express $\eta$ as the product of the source efficiency $\eta_0$, i.e. the probability of producing a photon at the output of the cavity, and the detection efficiency $\eta_d$.
 It is clear that a low efficiency $\eta\ll 1$ poses a great obstacle to achieving large photonic states within reasonable measurement times.